World Language Mapping System

-The World Language Mapping System (WLMS) is the most comprehensive, up-to-date, and trusted geographic dataset of the point and area (polygon) locations of the world's 6,900 language groups.
+The World Language Mapping System (WLMS) Version 19 is the most comprehensive, up-to-date, and trusted geographic dataset of the point and area (polygon) locations of the world's nearly 7,100 living language groups.

 Linguists, cultural geographers, and other researchers will find this data valuable in understanding the locations and distribution of languages throughout the world.
 Innovative uses have included ecology (studies of the relationship between human cultural diversity and biodiversity), political science (studies of relationship between armed conflict and linguistic boundaries), and military/counterterrorism (assignment of appropriate linguists/translators to operations in specific locations).

-- Language locations both as points and polygons (of language homelands), in ESRI shapefile (.shp) format.
+- Language locations both as points and polygons (of language homelands), in Esri shapefile (.shp) format and file geodatabase.